-- Recognize and confront negative beliefs about others, so he or she is able to work on them
+- Recognize and confront negative beliefs about others, so he or she can work on them

-- Adopt new thinking patterns and learn new behavioral responses, so he or she is able to interact harmoniously with others
+- Adopt new thinking patterns and learn new behavioral responses, so he or she can interact harmoniously with others

 - Take advantage of employment training opportunities to re-build one’s professional life

 - Practice sober-living behavior for longer periods

 AftercareThe following are the goals of aftercare programs: